bquek00/Edexia/README.md

-# Edexia - Automated Assignment Marking
+# Grade Pilot - Automated Assignment Marking

-Edexia provides a seamless platform for automated assignment grading, leveraging the capabilities of Next.js, React, and Large Language Learning Models.
+Grade Pilot provides a seamless platform for automated assignment grading, leveraging the capabilities of Next.js, React, and Large Language Learning Models.

 ## 🌟 Features
 - **Automated Assignment Grading**: Utilise the power of language models to automatically grade assignments with a focus on accuracy and reliability.